 Trust Deed Scotland Community Interest Company do not charge any setup fees for debt advice, your recommended insolvency company will pay a fee to Trust Deed Scotland for the work we carry out prior to you entering trust deed / DAS proposal, which include :-

 The trustee’s fee structure is determined by the legislation that governs trust deeds.

-All fees and outlays for your Trust Deed administration are covered by the contribution made to your Trust Deed and/or your assets.
-This amount is agreed before you sign the Trust Deed paperwork and you do not have to pay any additional fees.
+All Trustee fees and outlays for your trust deed administration are covered by the contribution made to your trust deed and/or your assets.
+This amount is agreed before you sign the trust deed paperwork and you do not have to pay any additional fees.

-As such, the following is an example of the costs of a typical DPP under DAS when using the money adviser at your insolvency company:
+As such, the following is an example of the costs of a typical DAS when using the money adviser at your insolvency company: